CentreForDigitalHumanities/backbone-util/README.md

 > In case this reminds you of [finite-state machines][fsm]: there is, indeed, a strong overlap in functionality, hence the name "state model".
 This module was inspired by (and written by the same author as) [backbone-machina][bb-mach].

+The following example code illustrates how a state model could be used to mediate between route changes and the placement of main page elements.

 ``` javascript
 import { Model, Router, history } from 'backbone';
 import { getStateMixin } from '@uu-cdh/backbone-util';